Why do we need yet another PostScript Interpreter?

 What does this have to do with the PostScript Interpreter?

 This project, the interpreter, is used to parse PostScript language files.
-As above, those files are the product of a PostScript print driver, a version of such I offer for free, and are the "one and only one" file format that you can automate the conversion to from any file on your system.
+As above, those files are the product of a PostScript print driver, a version of such I offered for download above, and are the "one and only one" file format that you can automate the conversion to from any file on your system.

 The interpreter has a simple events interface, the IPostScriptEvents interface, with which it can call into your software when it finds something interesting in those PostScript source files.